IMPACT OF IFRS DISCLOSURES ON ORGANIZATIONAL PERFORMANCE

 1.7 DEFINITION OF TERMS

-ORGANIZATION: A group of people who form a business, club, etc, together in order to achieve a particular aim.
+ORGANISATION: A group of people who form a business, club, etc., together to achieve a particular aim.

 DISCLOSURE: The act of making something known or public that was previously secret or private.